gammons/base16-obsidian/README.md

 1. In obsidian, go to Settings -> Appearance
 2. Set your color scheme to dark
 3. Choose one of the 131 base16 themes to use.

+## Development

+There is a `build/` directory that allows you to make changes en masse to all of the themes.
+Make changes to `base16-obsidian.css`, and then run `rake`.
+It will then populate all of the themes in the parent directory with the new changes.

 [o]: https://obsidian.md
 [b16]: https://github.com/chriskempson/base16